 Yes, we encourage students to book mock interviews with the Careers Service Careers Advisors.
 You can book an appointment online here.

-Students will be notified of the outcome of their application in the first week of January 2019.
-If you are successful, we will invite you to one of our Assessment Centres which will take place in the week commencing with 7th and 11th January 2019.
+You will be notified of the outcome of your application in w/c 9th November 2020 If you are successful, we will invite you to one of our Assessment Centres and to complete a short interview.

 if you couldn't find answers to your questions above, please feel free to email us at email@example.com